AbominableSandwish/abominablesandwish.github.io/src/content/blog/SpaceSpanic.md

 - Added scoring system, win when repairing hull breaches and extinguishing fires.
 - Added movement system and game mechanics.

-<b>Tech Art</b>
+Tech Art

-Integrated the artists' content (characters, scenery, background, music), Added character animations, (Idle, Walk, Climb, Repair, Fire).
+- Integrated the artists' content (characters, scenery, background, music),
+- Added character animations, (Idle, Walk, Climb, Repair, Fire).
-Enhanced the scenery with particle generators to bring the rocket to life (front and back of the rocket and extinguisher jet).
+- Enhanced the scenery with particle generators to bring the rocket to life (front and back of the rocket and extinguisher jet).
-Implemented menus (Main menu, about, Score menu).
+- Implemented menus (Main menu, about, Score menu).

 <b>Difficulties Encountered</b>